Internet-Draft Payment JSON-RPC & MCP Transport April 2026

 Abstract

-This document defines how the Payment HTTP Authentication Scheme operates over the Model Context Protocol (MCP).
-It specifies the mapping of payment challenges to JSON-RPC error responses using implementation-defined error codes, credential transmission via MCP metadata fields, and receipt delivery in successful responses.
+This document defines how the Payment HTTP Authentication Scheme operates over JSON-RPC 2.0 transports.
+It specifies the mapping of payment challenges to JSON-RPC error responses using implementation-defined error codes, credential transmission via metadata fields, receipt delivery in successful responses, and error handling conventions.
+This specification applies to any transport carrying JSON-RPC 2.0 messages, including WebSocket, HTTP, stdio, and protocol frameworks such as the Model Context Protocol (MCP).

 Status of This Memo